 - Deadpan Snarker: Very deadpan.

-- The Faceless: When The Cat interacts with beautiful human women, they are usually drawn just from the back.
+- When The Cat interacts with beautiful human women, they are usually drawn just from the back.
 The Cat explains that this is because the artist is bad at drawing women's faces.

 - Informed Species: The Cat looks more like a fat grey man with a very big nose and some pointy ears on top of his head.

 - Insult to Rocks: According to The Cat, the expression "Man is a wolf to Man" is mean to wolves and should be changed to "Man is a Man to Man", but then he says that it would be too harsh for Man.

 - Interspecies Romance: The Cat sometimes dates human women.

 - Let's Meet the Meat: One full-page comic has The Cat as a butcher, who serves his own body to a customer, cutting his tail, then his legs, then his arm, then inserting his whole body in a meat grinder.